mariellefoster/plots_and_projects/README.md

   - \<Their Name\>?
   - ?

+## Timer Mania
+- Has a variety of timer settings you can set
+- "Every four minutes remind you to get off Twitter"
+- Every 30-40 minutes reminds you to get up and move

 ## Machine Learning vs. Online Trolls
 - Train on a set of tweets to identify rape threats or violent responses
 - Automatically block accounts